 As the name suggests, a mixed conditional sentence uses parts from the normal conditionals above.
 The most common types of mixed conditionals are mixes of the second and third conditional, but why is this so?
 Well, if you try to mix parts of the zeroth and first conditionals, you just create the other conditional as their structures are very similar.

 But why would anyone want to mix the second and third conditionals?
 What would be the point?
 If you look back at the previous conditionals, you notice that there is a condition that happens and then a result happens afterwards.
 This makes sense; this is how time as well as cause and effect work.
 But what about if something in the future caused you to do something different in the present?
-What if something happening now or is generally true caused you to do something different in the past?
+What if something happening now or that is generally true caused you to do something different in the past?
 What if we just need to shift the time but it is not covered under conditionals 0 through 4?
 That is where mixed conditionals come in.

 Some generic examples of the two most common types of mixed conditionals: